Chunjee/graphicsearch.ahk/tutorial.md

 }
 ```

-`.resultSortDistance` adds a property "distance" to each element in the ResultObject.
+`.resultSortDistance` returns with an additional a property "distance" to each element in the ResultObject.
 That may be useful for calculating how close things are to each other.
 Let's msgbox on any pizza's found outside the circle.
 We'll perform the check `if (sortedResults[A_Index].distance > 350)` which will return true for anything greater than the radius of the circle (350ish)

 ```autohotkey
 oGraphicSearch := new graphicsearch()